Abdelapv53/abdelapv53.github.io/_posts/2021-03-01-SKLearn-AirBnB-Prices.md

 <iframe width="900" height="800" frameborder="0" scrolling="yes" src="//plotly.com/~AltruisticVigilante/39.embed"></iframe>

 I didn't want to overcrowd my datapoints so i only took a look at 200 observations and focused on low budget rentals ranging from 2000-16000JPY (Roughly $20-$150)
 The short answer it yes, Location does matter.
 However it's not as impactful as the room type and ofcourse the aforementioned accommodation capacity and number of beds.
-I also noticed that most of these listings could have established businesses even before AirBnB since most of the appartment type listings are clustered together.
+I also noticed that most of these listings could have been established businesses even before AirBnB since most of the appartment type listings are clustered together.

-In the end,
+In the end, My model did not have enough data to predict prices with pinpoint accuracy.
+Another factor could possibly be because prices are manually set by the host.
+AirBnB recommends a price range but the host has the final say on how much the property is going to cost per night.